How a Blend and Extend mortgage can save you money during uncertain market conditions.

-Meanwhile, for homeowners, particularly those with variable rate mortgages or mortgages coming up for renewal, all the mixed signals and differing opinions has made it difficult to determine how to actively approach their mortgage.
+Still, you will find a different answer anywhere you look across financial publications about if and when interest rates will change again, and meanwhile, for homeowners, particularly those with variable rate mortgages or mortgages coming up for renewal, all these mixed signals and differing opinions has made it difficult to determine how to actively approach their mortgage.

-Vancity’s blend and extend feature gives you the opportunity to immediately renew your mortgage term for another 5 years at a brand-new interest rate that’s somewhere between your existing contract rate and today’s current rate.
+Vancity’s blended mortgage feature gives you the opportunity to immediately renew your mortgage term for another 5 years at a brand-new interest rate that’s somewhere between your existing mortgage contract rate and today’s equivalent 5-year mortgage rate.

 Think about it like you’re hitting the reset button on your fixed term!
 If you have a good interest rate right now, it’s a creative way to take advantage of your lower rate for a longer period of time.
 All this at no additional cost to you.

-Vancity’s blend and extend feature gives you the opportunity to immediately renew your mortgage term for another 5 years at a brand-new interest rate that’s somewhere between your existing contract rate and today’s current rate.
+Vancity’s blended mortgage feature gives you the opportunity to immediately renew your mortgage term for another 5 years at a brand-new interest rate that’s somewhere between your existing mortgage contract rate and today’s equivalent 5-year mortgage rate.

 How does it work?

-Like the name suggests, this feature blends your existing interest rate with the current rate offered and extends your term at the same time.
-For example, if you have 2 years remaining in your 5-year fixed term, if you choose to blend and extend your mortgage now, you will receive a new blended interest rate for an additional five years.
+Like the name suggests, this feature blends your existing interest rate with a current rate offered and, at the same time, renews your term for another 5 years.
+For example, if you have 2 years remaining in your 5-year fixed term, and you choose to blend and renew your mortgage now, you will receive a new blended interest rate for an additional five years.

-Calculating your new interest rate will depend on multiple factors of your mortgage, including the number of months remaining in your term, the current amortization, and the ratio between your total loan amount and the value of your home.
+Calculating your new interest rate will depend on multiple factors of your mortgage, including the number of months remaining in your term, and its current amortization.

-Instead of rolling the dice at maturity to see where rates land, applying a blend and extend to your mortgage today could mean you avoid the risk of much higher interest rates when it’s time to renew, especially when you consider that the effects of interest rate hikes can take 12 to 24 months to play out in the economy.
+Instead of rolling the dice at maturity to see where rates land, applying a blended rate to your mortgage today could mean you avoid the risk and uncertainty of even higher interest rates when it’s time to renew, especially when you consider that the effects of interest rate hikes can take 12 to 24 months to play out in the economy, and the most recent rate hike was as far back as mid-July 2003.

 What are the advantages?

-Did we mention that there are no penalty fees?
-It’s worth repeating that no mortgage pre-payment penalties apply with the blend and extend mortgage option.
+Did we mention that there are no mortgage pre-payment penalty fees?
+Apply with the blended mortgage option.
 Since you’re not breaking your contract, you won’t be subject to a pre-payment penalty, which in some instances, can set you back in cost savings.

 Because you’re keeping your existing mortgage and not breaking your contract, it’s important to note that you can’t make changes to the loan’s principal balance.
-Adding new money is considered a traditional refinance, which would be subject to a penalty fee.
+Adding new money to your existing mortgage is considered a traditional refinance, which would be subject to a penalty fee and meeting Vancity’s lending criteria.

 The same goes for selling your home before your term is up.
-If you’re planning to move or sell, the blend and extend may not be the best option for you since you would be breaking your newly extended term and incurring the pre-payment penalty.
+If you’re planning to move or sell, the blended mortgage may not be the best option for you since you would be breaking your newly extended term and incurring the pre-payment penalty.

 Even if you have a higher risk tolerance and prefer to ride it to the end of your term, knowing what options are available to you lets you make the most informed decisions about your finances.